Through the Blue

 Agora cafe, open for breakfast and drinks with live music nightly.

 While the ritual remains, Ios has evolved from my husband’s blurry memory of a time in his youth when half its Chora smelled of vomit and pee.
 It’s the first Chora I’ve seen with WC signs and arrows – perhaps that helped.
-On the rise are swanky hotels (including the splashy Calilo) and a sophisticated dining scene.
+On the rise are swanky hotels (including splashy Calilo) and a sophisticated dining scene.
 “Authentic” and “enchanting” may not be words I’d use to describe the island, but it’s still got its bounty of natural Greek island beauty, Cycladic blue and white architectural charm, a rich history, and apparently, a very good cheese factory (we were too caught up in languid island rhythm to visit and report on this).

 Chora Ios